-\The CUPE locals who signed the NBPSPP's Memorandum of Understanding are CUPE local 1252, CUPE local 1840 and CUPE local 5017.
+The CUPE locals who signed the NBPSPP's Memorandum of Understanding are CUPE local 1252, CUPE local 1840 and CUPE local 5017.

-Leonard Lee-White, CFA - Chair\
+Leonard Lee-White, CFA - Chair

-Leonard is the former Assistant Deputy Minister of Finance and Treasury Board, Treasury Division, and has many years' experience within the public service providing pension plan investing and risk management advice to government and boards of trustees.
-He is a former Vice-President of the New Brunswick Investment Management Corporation.
-He is a Chartered Financial Analyst and received a Master's Degree in Business Administration from the Ivey School of Business and Engineering and Science Degrees from Dalhousie University.
-Leonard is also a trustee of the New Brunswick Teachers' Pension Plan.
+Leonard retired as Assistant Deputy Minister of Finance and Treasury Board, Treasury Division, Government of New Brunswick, and has many years' experience within the public service providing pension plan investing and risk management advice to government and boards of trustees.
+He is a Chartered Financial Analyst and received a Master's Degree in Business Administration from the Ivey School of Business, and Engineering and Science Degrees from Dalhousie University.
+Leonard also serves as a Trustee of the New Brunswick Teachers' Pension Plan.

-Ross Galbraith - Vice-Chair\
+Ross Galbraith - Vice-Chair

-Ross is the Business Manager of Local 37 of the International Brotherhood of Electrical Workers (IBEW) and also represents Canada on the IBEW International Executive Council.
-In that capacity, he is a trustee of the IBEW Pension Benefit Fund, and a member of the board of directors of the National Electrical Benefit Fund and the National Electrical Annuity Plan.
-He is a commissioner on the Board of Saint John Energy and Chair of the IBEW Atlantic Utility Council.
-He is a graduate of the Chemical Technology Program of the New Brunswick Community College.
+Ross is an International Representative for the International Brotherhood of Electrical Workers (IBEW).
+Formerly the Business Manager of IBEW Local 37, he also represented Canada on the IBEW International Executive Council for eight years.
+In that capacity, he was a Trustee of the IBEW Pension Benefit Fund, and a member of the Board of Directors of the National Electrical Benefit Fund and the National Electrical Annuity Plan.
+Ross is very active in his community and has served on many volunteer boards and committees at the municipal, provincial, national, and international levels.
+He is currently a member of the Executive Committee of the Canadian Nuclear Workers Council and a member of the Board of the Canadian Nuclear Association.
+A graduate of the Chemical Technology Program of the New Brunswick Community College, he lives in Saint John with his family.

-Sébastien Deschênes, DBA, CFA, CPA - Trustee
+Sébastien Deschênes, DBA, CFA, CPA, ICD.D - Trustee

-Sébastien is the Dean of the Faculty of Administration at the Université de Moncton and a professor of accounting.
-He holds professional designations as a Certified Financial Analyst and a Chartered Professional Accountant.
+Sébastien is the Dean of the Faculty of Administration at the Université de Moncton and a Professor of Accounting.
+He holds professional designations as a Certified Financial Analyst, Chartered Professional Accountant and ICD.D of the Institute of Corporate Directors.
+He is also a member of the Institute of Corporate Directors.
 He served on the Board of Directors of the New Brunswick Institute of Chartered Public Accountants and is currently a Director of UNI Coopération financière.
-He was also a member of the retirement committee of the professors of the Université de Moncton.
+He was also a member of the pension committee for the Régime des professeures, professeurs et bibliothécaires of l'Université de Moncton.
 Prior to his employment at the Université de Moncton, he worked in a large public accounting firm in Montreal.